fboes/blogophon/docs/advanced-stuff.md

 * https://www.yandex.ru/search/?text=
 * https://duckduckgo.com/?q=

-If you want to integrate your own search engine you will have to supply all relevant parameters of that URL, where your search term will be appended to.
+…or if you want to integrate your own search engine you will have to paste the URL of your search engine.
+Anyway, the search term will be appended to the supplied search engine URL.

-Anyway, this mechanism will automatically generate a search form and a matching `opensearch.xml`.
+This mechanism will automatically generate a search form and a matching `opensearch.xml`.

 Google Webmaster search console
 -------------------------------